bloominstituteoftechnology/Data-Structures/Data_Structures_Questions.md

 ## Queue

 1. What is the runtime complexity of `enqueue`?
+0(1) it is just inserting into the list a value at 0 index.
 2. What is the runtime complexity of `dequeue`?
+0(1) it is basically a pop method.
 3. What is the runtime complexity of `len`?
+0(1) it's basically just returning the length of the list.

 ## Binary Search Tree